September 10

 Durability

-Most people also want cookware that lasts.
-Even fans of nonstick cookware, which is the shortest-lived cookware you can buy, are always looking for the holy grail, a nonstick pan that won't wear out.
-Unfortunately, there is no such thing, despite the many marketing claims made by nonstick cookware manufacturers.
-So if you want durable cookware that lasts, you're going to have to buy stainless, cast iron, carbon steel, or copper.
+You also want durable cookware that lasts and can take some abuse.
+Even fans of nonstick cookware, which is the least durable cookware, are always looking for the holy grail: a nonstick pan that won't wear out.
+Unfortunately, there is no such thing, despite the marketing claims made by nonstick cookware makers.

 Safety and Stability

-Of course, safety is also extremely important because you don't want cookware that reacts with food or compromises your health in any way.
+Safety is also extremely important because you don't want cookware that reacts with food or compromises your health in any way.

 see our guide to safe, healthy cookware